Are Amino Acids Good for Muscle Growth?

 As mentioned earlier in this piece, amino acid supplements offer many of the same benefits as protein powders and shakes, but in a much more efficient form.
 Many types of popular protein supplements contain significant amounts of calories, sugars, and other unnecessary components that could easily undermine a person’s health and fitness goals.

 BCAA supplements, on the other hand, are made to be as light and lean as possible.
 The amino acid pre-workout drink mix and other products from aminoVITAL®, for instance, contain only a few dozen calories and almost no sugar, though they have significant amounts of our amino acid blend.
-Each product is specialized to fit a particular need; our Rapid Recovery mix is 60 calories and includes carbs and electrolytes to replenish the body’s stores after exercise, while our Fast Charge pre-workout product has only 10 calories and contains almost no carbs at all but has a greater proportion of key vitamins.
+Each product is specialized to fit a particular need; our Rapid Recovery mix is 60 calories and includes carbs and electrolytes to replenish the body’s stores after exercise, while our Action product has only 15 calories and contains almost no carbs at all but has a greater proportion of key vitamins.
 The targeted nature of each formula means that we cut out any excessive or unhealthy additives and provide only the things your body truly needs after exercise.

 Another notable advantage that amino acids have over whole proteins is that proteins must be broken down through digestion before they can be used, while amino acids do not.
 This means that free-form amino acids like those in aminoVITAL® products can be absorbed by the body and put to use almost immediately, making them a fast-acting alternative to common protein-based supplements.